mozilla/glean/docs/user/metrics/timing_distribution.md

 ## Recorded errors

 * `invalid_value`: If recording a negative timespan.
-* `invalid_value`: If a non-existing/stopped timer is stopped again.
+* `invalid_state`: If a non-existing/stopped timer is stopped again.
 * `invalid_overflow`: If recording a time longer than 10 minutes.

 ## Reference